onetep-devel/documentation/developer_area.rst

        # Create the runner and start the configuration experience
        ./config.sh --url https://github.com/onetep-devel/onetep --token [___REDACTED___]

+     ... but they can change (e.g. the name and address of the the ``.tar.gz`` file gets updated).

+   - During the configuration stage you will be asked a few questions.
+Here are the recommended answers:

+     - For name of group, press ``Enter`` to use the default.
+     - For name of runner, pick something clear, e.g. I chose `onetep-vm-on-jaceks-box`.
+     - For label, also pick something clear, e.g. I chose `soton-runner-vm-jaceks-box`.
+       The label is referenced later in the ``.yml`` file in the ``runs-on:`` section -- you want your workflow to run not on all self-hosted runners, but on this specific runner.
+     - For name of work folder, press ``Enter`` to use the defailt.

 D. Set up the github application to run automatically as a service so that you won't even have to log in to the VM (just boot it up) to have a runner.